Alkylation: In biology

 Alkylation in biology causes DNA damage.
 It is the transfer of alkyl groups to the nitrogenous bases.
-It is caused by alkylating agents such as EMS (Ethyl Methyl Sulphonate).
+It is caused by alkylating agents such as EMS (Ethyl methanesulfonate).
 Bifunctional alkyl groups which have two alkyl groups in them cause cross linking in DNA.
-Alkylation damaged ring nitrogen bases are repaired via the Base Excision Repair (BER) pathway.
+Alkylation damaged ring nitrogen bases are repaired via the base excision repair (BER) pathway.

 Commodity chemicals

 Several commodity chemicals are produced by alkylation.
 Included are several fundamental benzene-based feedstocks such as ethylbenzene (precursor to styrene), cumene (precursor to phenol and acetone), linear alkylbenzene sulfonates (for detergents).

 Gasoline production

 In a conventional oil refinery, isobutane is alkylated with low-molecular-weight alkenes (primarily a mixture of propene and butene) in the presence of a Brønsted acid catalyst, which can include solid acids (zeolites).
 The catalyst protonates the alkenes (propene, butene) to produce carbocations, which alkylate isobutane.
 The product, called "alkylate", is composed of a mixture of high-octane, branched-chain paraffinic hydrocarbons (mostly isoheptane and isooctane).
 Alkylate is a premium gasoline blending stock because it has exceptional antiknock properties and is clean burning.
 Alkylate is also a key component of avgas.
 By combining fluid catalytic cracking, polymerization, and alkylation, refineries can obtain a gasoline yield of 70 percent.
 The widespread use of sulfuric acid and hydrofluoric acid in refineries poses significant environmental risks.
 Ionic liquids are used in place of the older generation of strong Bronsted acids.